 The Musical Traditions album combines sections from two earlier Stick Records cassettes, one of fishermen’s tales, recorded in Robert’s garden shed and another, of their extended song repertoire, recorded at Radio Humberside.
 Some of the songs, A Thunnerin’ Sort of a Lie and The Wreck of the Brownlow and Walmo for example, are unique to Flamborough.
 Others, like Roll the Old Chariot and Good Luck to the Barley Corn are distinctive local versions of more widely known songs.

 I am there on some of the songs.
 Robert and Jossy became friends with Lynette and myself and between the recording of the tales in 1988 and the recording of the Radio Humberside session a year or two later, we had spent many happy hours sharing singsongs and also taking the songs and tales out in public to folk festivals and other events.

 Robert and Joss are no longer with us.
 These recordings keep their memory alive and help their songs reach fresh ears.

 Just yesterday, as I write this, Robert’s grandson Craig was telling me he had recently been singing one of his grandad’s songs, ‘I Was In It’, out in public at a pub music session.

 To read Chris Bartram’s review of Songs and Tales from Flamborough Head, click here: MT Mag Review

-Songs and Fiddle Tunes is the new album (2016) and is available from Veteran Mail Order.
-It includes the much-requested Puffin in My Pint and the magnificent East Yorkshire version of The Merry Cuckold (7 Nights Drunk) that Jim and Steve Gardham encountered from Aldborough villager Les Smith back in the 1970s.
-The startling Queen of Tavendor that Jim learnt from Bryn Davies is recorded here too.
+Songs and Fiddle Tunes is my own most recent album (2016) and is available from Veteran Mail Order.
+It includes the much-requested Puffin in My Pint and the magnificent East Yorkshire version of The Merry Cuckold (7 Nights Drunk) that myself and Steve Gardham encountered from Aldborough villager Les Smith back in the 1970s.
+The startling Queen of Tavendor that I learnt from Bryn Davies is recorded here too.